MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Experiments

+\textbf{Effect of Attention Control Methods.} To validate our attention control designs, we conduct ablation studies on the following configurations: Remove Mutual Self-Attention Control (w/o MSA Control), Remove Cross-Attention Control (w/o CA Control), and Remove Harmonic Branch (w/o Harmonic Branch).
+Table~\ref{tab:3} reveals that: (1) Both cross-attention and mutual self-attention controls significantly enhance editing performance.
+Their presence leads to improvements across all metrics, demonstrating their crucial role in achieving higher content preservation and edit fidelity.
+(2) While the naive combination of mutual self-attention and cross-attention control improves metrics such as LPAPS, FAD, and Chroma, it results in sub-optimal outcomes without the inclusion of the Harmonic Branch.
+This missing component reduces overall coherence and refinement, emphasizing the critical role of the Harmonic Branch in augmenting attention control mechanisms to optimize both content integrity and edit fidelity.

+\textbf{Effectiveness of Disentangled Inversion Technique.} We assess the soundness of Algorithm~\ref{alg:2} and the effectiveness of disentanglement of triple branches.
+As shown in Table~\ref{tab:4}, 1) When employing $[\vd_{src},\vzero,\vzero]$—the configuration used in MEDIC—results are notably strong across several metrics.
+MEDIC achieves the highest Accuracy (0.59), CLAP score (0.61), and Chroma (0.73), demonstrating its balanced approach in effectively preserving content fidelity while maintaining strong alignment with the target prompt.
+2) Configurations that incorporate additional distances, such as $[\vd_{src},\vd_{src},\vzero]$ and $[\vd_{src},\vd_{har},\vzero]$, show a notable decline in performance across most metrics.
+3)Interestingly, the configuration $[\vd_{src},\vzero,\vd_{tgt}]$ achieves the lowest values for LPAPS and FAD, suggesting potential improvements in audio similarity.
+However, this setup seems to markedly reduce overall text-audio alignment and accuracy, indicating a trade-off where structural precision comes at the expense of editorial coherence.

-To complement our quantitative findings, we present a qualitative comparison in Figure~\ref{fig:visual}.
-Methods such as SDEdit and inversion-based techniques often struggle to balance high editability with the preservation of melodic content and harmonic structure.
-In contrast, our Disentangled Inversion Control demonstrates superior performance in precise music editing while preserving structural integrity.
-We provide additional qualitative results in the Appendix~\ref{G} for further examination.
+\textbf{Visualization.} To complement our quantitative findings, we present a qualitative comparison in Figure~\ref{fig:visual}.
+Methods such as SDEdit and inversion-based techniques often struggle to balance high editability and preserve melodic content and harmonic structure.
+In contrast, MEDIC performs better in precise music editing while preserving structural integrity.
+We provide additional qualitative results for all editing categories in supplementary material, demonstrating the superiority of our approach.